Should I add a long-term care rider to my life insurance policy?

 How much does a long-term care rider cost?

 There’s no set cost for the LTC rider.
-How much you’ll end up paying varies with each life insurance company.
+How much you’ll end up paying will vary with each life insurance company.
 Unlike most riders that can be added on to your policy for a flat fee, long-term care riders are priced out as an individual product.
 Because of this, they tend to be some of the most expensive riders and can end up adding upward of $600 to $800 a year to your life insurance premiums.

 Does life insurance cover the costs of a nursing home?